MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/create-a-windows-runtime-component-in-cppwinrt.md

 The newly-created project contains a file named `Class.idl`.
 In Solution Explorer, rename that file `Thermometer.idl` (renaming the `.idl` file automatically renames the dependent `.h` and `.cpp` files, too).
 Replace the contents of `Thermometer.idl` with the listing below.

-> [!NOTE]
-> Needless to say, you wouldn't implement production financial software this way; we use `Single` in this example solely for convenience.

 ```idl
 // Thermometer.idl
 namespace ThermometerWRC